Servicing the Omega 351 “Bumper” Automatic

 Complete service of an Omega 351.
 This movement is almost identical to the 354, with the exception of the micrometer regulator.
-This Omega 351 “Bumper” Automatic received (almost identical to the Omega 354) a full mechanical service to restore its performance and reliability.
+This Omega 351 “Bumper” Automatic received a full mechanical service to restore its performance and reliability.
 The movement was completely disassembled, with each component thoroughly cleaned and inspected for wear.
 Despite its age, the movement was found to be in good condition and was reassembled using modern synthetic lubricants to ensure smooth operation.
 The unique bumper winding mechanism was adjusted for proper function, and the watch was regulated across positions for accurate timekeeping.
 After reassembly and testing, the watch ran strongly, preserving the charm and mechanical ingenuity of this early Omega automatic.

 All parts cleaned and in the tray ready for reassembly.